UAL-RE/ReQUIAM_csv/README.md

 $ conda activate rsh_themes
 ```

-### Installation

-To install, you will need to clone this repository into what ever parent folder you wish to use:
+Next, clone this repository into a parent folder:

 ```
 $ cd /path/to/parent/folder